ElementsProject/lightning/doc/TOR.md

 sudo cat /var/lib/tor/lightningd-service_v3/hostname
 ```

-Now you need to tell c-lightning to advertize that onion hostname and
+Now you need to tell Core Lightning to advertize that onion hostname and
 port, by placing `announce-addr=myaddress.onion` in your lightning
 config.

-#### Letting C-lightning Control Tor
+#### Letting Core Lightning Control Tor

-To have c-lightning control your Tor addresses, you have to tell Tor
+To have Core Lightning control your Tor addresses, you have to tell Tor
-to accept control commands from c-lightning, either by using a cookie,
+to accept control commands from Core Lightning, either by using a cookie,
 or a password.

 ##### Service authenticated by cookie